caioc22/credit_risk_mlops_pipeline/README.md

 ### Why RDS instead of parquet?

 The processed feature store is saved as **`data/feature_store.rds`**:

-*
-*
+- It keeps the feature store native to R, which preserves column types without extra conversion logic.
+- It uses gzip compression out of the box, so the artifact stays compact for Docker and CI runs.
+- It avoids Arrow/C++ build dependencies that would otherwise slow down the image and complicate the pipeline - what ensure a light-weight container.
 ---

-## 🛠️ Running Data Modeling & Parquet Generation Manually
+### Running Data Modeling & RDS Generation Manually

-You can test the data processing and Parquet feature store generation locally or inside Docker.
+You can test the data processing and RDS feature store generation locally or inside Docker.

-### Option A: Running via Docker (Recommended)

 No local R installation is required.
 Run the processing script inside the container with mounted volume paths: